f1gjam/cloudflare-backup/README.md

 Master Branch = Current stable release
 Develop Branch = Latest development snapshot

-*NOTE: This script uses the [python-cloudflare](https://github.com/f1gjam/python-cloudflare) module.
+*NOTE* This script uses the [python-cloudflare](https://github.com/f1gjam/python-cloudflare) module.
 This is the modified version of [the original repo]
 (https://github.com/cloudflare/python-cloudflare).
 A simple change was made to the original to ensure a full response was returned.

 ## How to use ##